rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/assignment2.md

 ---
 ---
 ## Instructions
-- Due 2023/05/26
+- Due 2023/05/08
 - This assigment has **two parts**.
 An Oral and Written Part.
-You will only submit the written portion here as the oral portion will be presented in class!
+Submit your PPT and Final Paper.
+- The paper should be named "StudentNumber_Name.docx"
+- Example 120155_Keary.docx
+- PPT should be named Team_Name.pptx
+- Please include names and student numbers in the PPT
+- Example Pikachu.pptx
 ### Lincoln Douglass Debate
 - Add specifics later
 ### Paper